Critikid Logo

 • Facial-feedback (“pen-in-mouth makes cartoons funnier”): Not reliable.
 A multi-lab registered replication report did not reproduce the original effect.

 • Money priming: Contested.
-Meta-analysis show mixed results.
-Treat as fragile.
+Meta-analysis shows mixed results.
+Treat as fra

 • The “Macbeth Effect” largely failed replications.
 Best treated as unreliable.